zcash/developers/README.md

 After installing `poetry`, run `poetry install`.

+### Authorization Tokens

-The scripts provided by this project require two environment variables:
+The scripts provided by this project require two files:

 - `GITHUB_TOKEN`: a GitHub API token with permission to read the necessary repositories.
-- `ZENHUB_TOKEN`: a ZenHub API token.
+- `ZENHUB_TOKEN`: a ZenHub REST API token.
+(Not a GraphQL token.)

+After generating each token, paste the literal contents into the associated file.
+There is a `.gitignore` which ignores these files to ensure they are not committed.
+Be careful to avoid that editor temporary files or any copies or renames of these files aren't committed.

 You can generate a GitHub token with [this url](https://github.com/settings/tokens/new).
 This token should not have any excess authority; it only needs public read access!
 Make sure all of those extra capability checkboxes are unchecked.

-The DAG script depends upon GraphQL APIs for GitHub which can be generated using `GITHUB_TOKEN=<INSERT> ./gen-schema.sh`.
+The DAG script depends upon GraphQL APIs for GitHub which can be generated using `./gen-schema.sh`.

 ## Generating DAGs